-The first case (a trucking company in China that had GM as their main client and had heard rumors that the contract wasn’t going to be renewed, so it wanted to know whether to do anything about it) got me wondering which framework to follow, and landed on the business situation framework.
+A trucking company in China had GM as their main client and had heard rumors that the contract wasn't going to be renewed, the trucking company wanted to know whether to do anything about this.

-So here’s how I would have tackled this…
+Here is how I would have tackled this case.

 “Oh, I see, the client is losing a big contract.
 Before I get into this, may I ask some background questions?"